kailin123/kailin123.github.io/content/post/2-stepcount_visualisation.md

 This enables me to easily see my step count for any specific date between 2022 - 2024.

-<i>I find this interesting as the trends align closely with key moments and activities in my life:
+<i>The trends align closely with key moments and activities in my life:
 - Covid-19 and work from home practices led to a much lower step count in 2022
 - I now know that my peak daily step count occured when I climbed Hallasan on Jeju Island in Sept 2023
 - Other trends are mostly related to work from home schedules, hiking trips, travelling overseas... </i>